 Scenario 3: Low Performance or Speed

 So, you've got a motor-based application, and it's not performing as well as you'd like?
 One thing you can do is increase the voltage.
-By putting batteries in series, you can boost the voltage, like connecting two 12-volt batteries to get 24 volts or connecting two 24-volt batteries to get 48 volts.
+By putting batteries in series, you can boost the voltage.
+For example, if you were to connect two 12-volt batteries in series, you would end up with a 24 volt battery bank.

 If you need your motor to spin faster, you can increase the voltage.
 If you give the same motor 48 volts, it will draw 24 amps of current which comes out to 1152 watts of power.
 So, as you would expect, the motor would be a LOT faster.